MarcSkovMadsen/awesome-streamlit/README.md

     write()
 ```

 - Please note magic in sub pages does not work.
-So don't use magic.
+So **don't use magic**.
-- Run `streamlit run app/gallery/your_app_name.py` when developing in order for reload to work
+- Run `streamlit run src/gallery/your_app_name.py` when developing in order for reload to work
 - add the `your_app_name` to the
-  - list of APPS in the [app/gallery/index.py](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/app/gallery/index.py).
+  - list of APPS in the [src/gallery/index.py](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/src/gallery/index.py).
 - update the [requirements.txt](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/requirements.txt) file.
     Please specify the required version.
 - Run the automated tests using `invoke test.all` and fix all errors from your app
-- Run the full app via `streamlit run app/main.py` and manually test your contribution.
+- Run the full app via `streamlit run app.py` and manually test your contribution.

 Please note that your app should not require high compute power as we are running on one of the cheapest tiers available on Azure.